-Celosia, also known as Cockscomb, is a genus of flowering plants that belong to the Amaranth family.
+Celosia is a genus of flowering plants that belong to the Amaranth family.
 There are two main types of Celosia plants: plumed and crested.
-Plumed Celosia plants have feathery, upright blooms resembling flames or plumes, while crested Celosia plants have dense, compact buds resembling twisted, velvety crests.
+Plumed Celosia plants have feathery, upright blooms resembling flames or plumes, while crested Celosia plants (Cockscomb) have dense, compact buds resembling twisted, velvety crests.
 Both types of Celosia plants are popular for use in cut flower arrangements, as well as in gardens and landscapes.

 Celosia cristata (Cockscomb) is a type of Celosia plant that is known for its unique, velvety crested blooms.
+The name “Cockscomb” is derived from the plant’s resemblance to a rooster’s comb, characterized by its vibrant and crested bloom clusters that exhibit a velvety texture.
+Cockscomb produces a profusion of blooms that endure through the growing season, attracting pollinators and adding a vivid splash of color to the garden landscape.
 The flowers of Cockscomb plants come in various bright colors, including red, pink, orange, yellow, and white, and can grow up to 30 centimeters in diameter.

 At Martin Garden Center, we grow only Celosia Kelos Fire Red and Celosia Intenz (plum colored) in 4 inch containers.
 We also rely on our vendors to provide additional varieties with different plumes of color also in 4″.
 We also receive flats of plume types of celosia but these always seem to be of limited availability.
 In recent years, we’ve seen less and less of the crested celosia and consequently are growing it for the 2024 Spring season due to its limited availability.
 Wish us luck!